ToshioCP/Gtk4-tutorial/src/sec20.src.md

 ~~~

 Then, `gschemas.compiled` is generated under `tfe6`.
-When you test your application, set `GSETTINGS_SCHEMA_DIR` so that GSettings objet can find `gschemas.compiled`.
+When you test your application, set `GSETTINGS_SCHEMA_DIR` environment variable so that GSettings objet can find `gschemas.compiled`.

 ~~~
 $ GSETTINGS_SCHEMA_DIR=(the directory gschemas.compiled is located):$GSETTINGS_SCHEMA_DIR (your application name)
 ~~~

-This is because GSettings object searches `GSETTINGS_SCHEMA_DIR` for `gschemas.compiled`.

 GSettings object looks for this file by the following process.

 - It searches `glib-2.0/schemas` subdirectories of all the directories specified in the environment variable `XDG_DATA_DIRS`.
-Most common directory is `/usr/share/glib-2.0/schemas`.
+Common directores are `/usr/share/glib-2.0/schemas` and ``/usr/local/share/glib-2.0/schemas`.
 - If `GSETTINGS_SCHEMA_DIR` environment variable is defined, it searches all the directories specified in the variable.
 `GSETTINGS_SCHEMA_DIR` can specify multiple directories delimited by colon (:).